Is Disney Vacation Club Worth It? The Pros and Cons

 Disney Vacation Club Points for Sale

-If you’re an avid Disney fan who loves visiting the parks, it’s safe to say that Disney Vacation Club is likely worth it for you.
+If you’re an avid Disney fan who loves visiting the parks, it’s safe to say that DVC is likely worth it for you.
 If you’re ready to own a Disney timeshare and take a lifetime of Disney vacations, take a look at our Disney Vacation Club points for sale now.
 Many travelers who already have a DVC membership shop the DVC resale market when expanding their ownership because they know the prices are great!
 Get up to date on DVC’s new resale restrictions and start shopping for DVC properties for resale from the comfort of your home right now.
 If you have any questions about Disney Vacations, resort fees, or a DVC membership, our licensed agents are happy to assist you!
 Please give us a call at 1-800-410-8326 or email us at [email protected].
 For more information on all things DVC, download the Family Guide to Disney Vacation Club.

 • By submitting, you agree to our Terms and Conditions and our Privacy Policy